Resources

 Card Thumbnail Card Thumbnail

-Includes PYLARIFY billing codes (NDC, Diagnosis/IDC 10 code[s], CPT, HCPCS[J-code, A-code]), as well as details about PYLARIFY access and reimbursement support services
+Includes PYLARIFY billing codes (NDC, Diagnosis/ICD 10 code[s], CPT, HCPCS [J-code, A-code]), as well as a sample claim form showing PYLARIFY® billing credentials

 Download Coding and Billing Guide